HomeArticle

 Xiao Yao, the founder of Yuanliu Brand Strategy Consulting, and Zhu Xi, the Chairman of Yoplait Dairy

 "There is a saying in the industry, 'No differentiation, no survival.'
-This saying has always inspired me," Zhu Xi said.
+This has always inspired me," Zhu Xi said.

 Beverage Innovation: Wow, I Want to Drink!

 Facing the diverse global market, how can food and beverage brands "understand" the different needs of different markets?
-George Kovoor, the former Senior Vice - President and General Manager of PepsiCo's beverage business in India, shared his views on the demand pattern.
+George Kovoor, the former Senior Vice - President and General Manager of PepsiCo's beverage business in India, shared his views on the demand patterns.

 George Kovoor, the former Senior Vice - President and General Manager of PepsiCo's beverage business in India